oxidy/demofx/docs/getting-started.md

 You can preview your code in VICE - the Versatile Commodore Emulator.
 To download and install visit: https://vice-emu.sourceforge.io/.

 If you want to use VICE in Linux, you should be able to start it by running `x64` in the terminal.
-If not you still have some configuring to do.
+If this doesn't work you still have some configuring to do.
 For more information read the [Ubuntu installation instructions](vice-ubuntu.md).

-For Windows and Mac you need to google if you have issues installing and running VICE, but you'll probably find useful clues by reading the previous link.
+For Windows and Mac there are plenty of scenarios and I can't list all here.
+You could try to exchange the viceRunner with `x64sc` in config.yml, like this:
+viceRunner: x64sc

 ## U64 support